ilhan007/ui5con25-handson/docs/4_Use_ChatBubble.md

 ## 4. Align the Messages

-Ideally, we would like to align the `messages` from type `User` to left, adn those with type `Assistant` - to the right.
+Ideally, we would like to align the `messages` from type `User` to the left, and the ones with type `Assistant` - to the right.

 ```css
 ::slotted([my-chat-bubble]) {